pathway27/GTH-Barcelona-Tramoji/README.md

 ## :books: Description

-We are a mix of all three in this way:
+- We rely on the global **community** to express and understand the meta language being made.
-- We use Accessibility by having a language that trancends the natural languages, emoji.
+- We have **accessibility** by having a language that trancends the natural languages, emoji.
   Using this people can express without directly talking to each other.
-- We rely on the community to express and understand the meta language being made.

-* Hackathon topic you used (Sustainability, Accessibility or Community);
+- There is a sense of **sustainability** by promoting unknown local areas.

 * The development tools used to build the project;
-- We use React for the front end with Google Maps, with data seeded from users using Python.
+- We use React for the front end with Google Maps using Material UI, with data seeded from users using Python.
-- We use Material UI

 ## :hugs: Maintainers